jlewis-ds/LyricScraping/README.md

-# GeniusScraping
+# LyricScraping
-Repository for Genius lyric scraping project
+Repository for a lyric scraping project

-Space for code to connect to Genius to pull lyrics from songs and analyze different songs/albums using NLP
+Space for code to connect to AZlyrics to pull lyrics from songs and analyze different songs/albums using NLP